UPDATE on my opera:

 Presently, I am working over an earlier composition written in 1980.
 I am going to rename it “Capriccio for Violin and Orchestra.”

 For a period of eight years most all of my music was published by the Oxford University Press.
 At this time I enjoyed and respected the professional advice of their staff member, Jeffrey A. Bishop.
-Since, I have had no interest in presenting my music to another publisher.
-This will soon change as I am noticing the years flying by.

 I have been using folk materials in my compositions since 1969 and my objective has always been to artfully fuse these elements into a modern sound fabric.